sotrh/learn-wgpu/docs/beginner/tutorial8-depth/README.md

 });
 ```

 And that's all we have to do!
-No shader code needed!
+No shader code is needed!
 If you run the application, the depth issues will be fixed.

 ![forest_fixed.png](./forest_fixed.png)

 ## Challenge

 Since the depth buffer is a texture, we can sample it in the shader.
-Because it's a depth texture, we'll have to use the `sampler_comparison` uniform type and the `textureSampleCompare` function instead of `sampler`, and `sampler2D` respectively.
+Because it's a depth texture, we'll have to use the `sampler_comparison` uniform type and the `textureSampleCompare` function instead of `sampler` and `sampler2D` respectively.
 Create a bind group for the depth texture (or reuse an existing one), and render it to the screen.

 <WasmExample example="tutorial8_depth"></WasmExample>